Barb Bialkowski Channels Wolf Of Wall Street Energy To Get The Job Done

 Barb Bialkowski makes magic happen in Hollywood as executive producer and showrunner at Den of Thieves.
 Established in 2007, the production company has ushered in a diverse range of live events, scripted shows, and non-scripted programs, from Taylor Swift's Netflix documentary, to Ken Jeong's Netflix comedy special, and E!'s Live From The Red Carpet.
+Bialkowski also personally oversees dynamic cultural events like MTV Video Music Awards and E!
+People’s Choice Awards.

-Bialkowski oversees the success of these monumental cultural events.
 Here she tells Refinery29 how she finds her power day-to-day in the fast-paced role.

 I feel most powerful when...